PRIVACY NOTICE

 Introduction

-This privacy notice allows you to understand what happens to your personal data that (1) you share with us, (2) information we receive from other organisations about you and (3) information that we may collect from you.
+This privacy notice allows you to understand what happens to your personal data that you share with us, information we receive from other organisations and that we may collect from you.

-As an organisation we are committed to protecting and respecting the confidentiality, integrity and security of personal information about individuals whose data we hold and do so in line with the UK Data Protection Act 2018 and the General Data Protection Regulation (GDPR) (EU) 2016/679.
+As an organisation, we are committed to protecting and respecting the confidentiality, integrity, and security of personal information about individuals whose data we hold.
+We do so in line with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 Data Controller and Data Protection Regulation

-For the purposes of the Data Protection Act 2018 and the General Data Protection Regulation (Regulation (EU) 2016/679) (together, the data protection legislation), Chequers Health Group is the data controller of your personal data.
+For the purposes of the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) (together, the data protection legislation), Chequers Health Group is the data controller of your personal data.
 Please follow the link below to view our registration: https://ico.org.uk/ESDWebPages/Search

 The type of personal information we collect